paulhnguyen/obliqueBART/examples/toy_examples/toy_problems_example.md

 and instead manually set job_id (around line 8 of the script)

-After running the experiment for all rows, you can tabulate the results by running the script analyze_results.R script.
+After running the experiment for all rows, you can tabulate and graph the results by running the script analyze_results.R script.